anfen/zync/README.md

         throw new Error(error.message);
     }

-    if (data && data.length > 0) {
+    if (data?.length > 0) {
-        // Must return server id, and any other fields you want merged in return { id: data[0].id };
+        // Return server id if not using client assigned id's, and any other fields you want merged in return { id: data[0].id };
     }
 }